-MTI, Moline, IL Campus, began as a branch of MTI Springfield, IL in May of 2011.
-MTI Moline offers 8 vocational programs with opportunities in growing fields of employment.
-The challenges and opportunities that exist for the students at Moline are limitless and exciting, as the branch grows and thrives.
-The campus is housed in a 47,000 square foot building that has undergone a complete renovation of the exterior and interior with ample parking.
-This branch is a year round vocational school providing program offerings in career fields that are known to be relevant in today's workforce, and where we expect to see growth.
-The same high standards utilized in our programs, from the beginning, will continue to be used to ensure that students who are serious about learning a trade will have a legitimate chance to reach their goal.
-There is adequate classroom and lab space to offer workforce training to prepare students for entry level employment in their chosen fields.
-Our Learning Resource System and computer lab also have 30 chrome books available to the students with printing options.
+MTI, Springfield, MO Campus began as a branch of MTI Springfield, IL in August 2012 and the CDL Training Course was approved August 2014, and the Professional Truck Driving, which began November of 2015.
+MTI Springfield, MO offers seven vocational programs with opportunities in growing field of employment.
+The challenges and opportunities that exist for the students at Springfield, MO are limitless and exciting as the branch grows and thrives.
+The campus is housed in a 40,000 square foot existing building that has undergone a complete renovation of the exterior and interior.
+This branch is a year-round vocational school providing program offerings in career fields that are known to be relevant in today's workforce and where we expect to see growth.
+The same high standards utilized in our programs for the start of our first school, will continue to be used to ensure that students who are serious about learning a trade will have the very best chance to reach their goal.
+There is adequate classroom and lab space to offer workforce training to prepare students for entry level employment in their respective fields.